EOFY offer

 Tax implications and depreciation

 Speak with your accountant about the best approach for your situation.
-Keeping good records makes tax time simpler, and the ATO requires you to keep records for at least five years to substantiate your claims.
+The ATO requires you to keep records for at least 5 years to substantiate your claims.

 A mobile office can reduce costs, save time, and boost productivity.
 These benefits apply whether you're working from a portable site cabin or running your business remotely.